zend-server-plugins/Documentation/UIAPI.md

     * MyFirstExtensionModule/
     * MySecondExtensionModule/
     * MyThirdExtensionModule/
+* zray/
+* route/
 * LICENSE.txt
 * README.md
 * logo.png
 * deployment.json
 ```
-The "ui" folder contains the ZF2 modules of the plugin.
+The plugin has "zray" and "route" folders, but here we'll focus on the "ui" folder, which
+contains one or more ZF2 modules.
 Every module has the next structure
 ```
 * config/
-    * module.config.php
+    * *module.config.php* - Routing information, location in the main menu, and other module configurations
 * src/
     * MyFirstExtensionModule/
         * Controller/
-            * WebApiController.php
-* public/
+            * *WebApiController.php* - Module controller, used as an entry point
+* *public/* - Module's static files (JS/CSS/Images) location
     * js/
         * index.js
         * ...